 The Acas code of practice on disciplinary and grievance procedures states that, after a meeting to discuss a disciplinary issue, the employer should inform the employee of any disciplinary or other action it is taking in writing.
 Even if the employer has decided to issue an informal verbal warning, it’s important to ensure the employee understands the information, including reasons for the decision and next steps.

-Tribunals take the code into account when considering relevant cases, and can adjust awards made by up to 25% for an unreasonable failure to comply with it.
+Tribunals take the code into account when considering relevant cases and can adjust awards made by up to 25% for an unreasonable failure to comply with it.

 The disciplinary outcome letter should provide a summary of the employee’s misconduct, including when the offence occurred.